umermansoor/TrafficDistributor/README.md

 Overview
 ========
-TCP Distributor is a proxy/load balancer for spreading JSON events across backend servers.
+TCP Distributor is a a smart application for spreading events across backend servers.

 ![alt tag](docs/overall_idea.png)

 Features:

-1. The front-end can act as a server listening for connections or open connections itself as a client.
+1. The front-end can act as a server listening for connections or open connections by presenting itself as a client.
 2. It works with servers that stream JSON events.
 3. Throttle or limit the rate of incoming events.
 4. Scrub, filter or transform incoming events.
-5. Load balance decisions are taken for each event.
-6. Distribute incoming events to back-end nodes.
+5. Distribute incoming events to back-end nodes.

 JSON TCP Distributor works with JSON, but will also work with CSV or any String.
 The only requirement is that the events must be separated by new lines.